Pakistan doctors live in fear after spike in deadly attacks

 "Pakistan may have to import doctors," he said.

-In one recent case Azhar recounted, a doctor was working in the operating theater when he received a call telling him he would be killed as he left the hospital.
+In one recent case Azhar recounted, a doctor was working in the operating theatre when he received a call telling him he would be killed as he left the hospital.

 The doctor fled to the airport in an ambulance, met his family there and they left the country on the first flight.